 Lodge in the City was a nice hostel that I had the pleasure of staying at during my time in Wellington.

 The hostel is slightly outside of the centre of the city, but it only takes 5 minutes to get there.
-Wellington isn’t the biggest city, getting around isn’t that difficult.
+Wellington isn’t the biggest city, but getting around isn’t that difficult.

 The facilities were of a good standard.
 The rooms were big enough with space to put my bags.
 The hostel comes into its own with its communal space.
 There are numerous big spaces where you can relax and socialise.

 This includes a bar area downstairs and an outside terrace.
 If you want reasonably priced, comfortable accommodation in Wellington, Lodge in the City is as good as any!